claranet/terraform-azurerm-app-service/README.md

 ## Limitations

 * Diagnostics logs only works fine for Windows for now.
-* Untested with App Service slots
+* Untested with App Service slots.
+* Using a single certificate file on multiple domains with the `custom_domains` variable is not supported.
+Use a Key Vault certificate instead.

 ## Requirements